GitHubWhite22/lee-white-capstone-proposal/README.md

 ### Auth

-Login functionality will not be part of the scope of this project.
+Login functionality will not be part of the scope of this project, though it may be included in nice-to-haves.

 ## Roadmap